noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

 	- Better looking text imo

 - Cons
-	- No built in search
+	- No built in search functionality
 	- Can only ctrl delete backwards
 #### Alacrity
 - Pros